patrickbucher/docs/clean-agile/clean-agile.md

 1. Valuable, but cheap: those stories should be done right away.
 2. Valuable, but expensive: those stories should be done later on.
 3. Not valuable, but expensive: don't do this stories, discard them.
-4. Not valuable, but cheap: consider doing those stories later.
+4. Not valuable, but cheap: consider doing those stories (much) later.

 At the midpoint of the iteration, half of the story points should be done.
 If less are done, which is to expect from the first iteration, the iteration is